cwahn/efp/README.md

-# Embedded Eager Functional Programming
+# Eager Functional Programming

-This library is for eager functional programming in Arduino project.
+This library is for eager functional programming with C++.

 ## Requirements